 Consequences should be adaptable and take into consideration the individual nature of the student, the behaviour, the context, and the frequency and severity of impact.

-In order to avoid frequent and sustained application of consequences, data should be analysed to determine the root cause and communication of the student’s behaviour, and a proactive solution identified and applied.
+In order to avoid frequent and sustained application of consequences, data should be analysed to determine the root cause and communication of the student’s behaviour, and a proactive solution identified and applied in consultation with the student and their parents.